OCA/account-invoicing/account_tax_description_translatable/README.rst

 |badge1| |badge2| |badge3|

-This module allows to translate the tax description.
+This module allows to translate the tax description to show in the printed quotation/purchase order/invoice.

 **Table of contents**